 - Electrical Engineering/Electronics

-Studies should include at least 60 ECTS courses in computer science, computer architecture, or programming, and mathematics, including calculus, algebra, and mathematical statistics.
+Studies should include at least 60 ECTS in computer science or computer architecture and 30 ECTS in mathematics including calculus, algebra and mathematical statistics.

 In some circumstances, relevant work experience may compensate for a lack of relevant degree.
 Such work experience should be justified in your letter of motivation.